IN THIS LESSON

 Skills: which of the core competencies of scientific professionals, for example, research skills, communication skills, or leadership skills, resonate with you the most?

 Values: what personal values do you want to define your professional career and work environment?
-When your own values align with those of your chosen career, you are likely to have greater job satisifaction.
+When your own values align with those of your chosen career, you are likely to have greater job satisfaction.

 Interests: What are your preferences regarding work activities and environments?
 Finding out what you enjoy doing regularly will help you identify a career that you enjoy.